Lucas with the Lid Off

 Copyright 2011 by G. P. Donohue for textillian.com

-5 thoughts on “Lucas with the Lid Off
+5 responses to “Lucas with the Lid Off”

 1. Not awake enough to have any advice on the jog, other than to put it on the bottom where it’s not noticeable.
 Assuming you continue the patterning up the leg, arrange it to end up on the back of the leg, as well, where it’s also less noticeable.